The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 - Lie on a flat bench with your feet flat on the floor.

-- Grasp a dumbbell in each hand and hold them directly above you with your palms facing inward (neutral grip) and your arms extended.
+- Grasp a dumbbell in each hand and hold it directly above you with your palms facing inward (neutral grip) and your arms extended.

-- Making sure that your upper arms and elbows are still, lower the dumbbell behind your head, feeling a stretch in your tricep muscles.
+- Make sure that your upper arms and elbows are still.

 - Pause and squeeze the triceps, and then raise the dumbbells back to the starting position.